bed

 The slats support the cushions, while providing air circulation.
 Boat beds are usually just foam cushions on a bunk, and condensation forms due to the temperature difference between the warming foam (as you sleep on it) and the underlying colder surface.

 We've seen people adding a synthetic mesh underliner (see Moisture Prevention Underliner), a layer that promotes consistent airflow, but having never tried it we can't vouch for it as a solution(2023.12.29.
 We have some now, we will report on our findings soon).
 Allowing airflow between the foam and the underlying surface is only half the work, insulating the space is just as important.
-See living aboard in winter.
+Read about our experience living aboard in the winter.

 In all, it makes for a great double-bed!
 We re-use all of the saloon cushions to form the mattress, and overlay layers of blankets on top to make it more comfortable.
 It is easy to take apart and to put together.
 We stack the slats together in a pile, and throw them in a bunk.